bytesapart/blog.bytesapart.com/_posts/2018-04-22-selecting-a-blogging-platform.md

 <hr>
 ## **The Checklist**
 <hr>
-{% include media-image.html file="checklist-selecting_a_blogging_platform.jpg" title="Checklist" caption="A checklist of desired features helped in narrowing down the hunt" %}
+{% include media-image.html folder=images_folder file="checklist-selecting_a_blogging_platform.jpg" title="Checklist" caption="A checklist of desired features helped in narrowing down the hunt" %}
 Out of the plethora of blogging platforms available, I needed something which satisfied certain criteria.
 This 'checklist' acted like a filter which helped me narrow down to my solution.
 I did not treat this list as a hardcoded requirement that I must adhere to, but something that adds points towards what I desire from the platform.
 The list happens to be